Home » Recipes » No-Bake Homemade Chocolate Dipped Fruit Granola Bars

 What Kind of Chocolate To Use

 We are big fans of dark chocolate in this house.
 It cuts the sweetness of the bar while still being just sweet enough.
 To us, it’s a match made in heaven!
-But, if you aren’t a fan of ultra dark chocolate, use a semi-sweet!
-It’s still not as sweet as a milk chocolate due to the higher cocoa content, but it is still sweeter than a bittersweet (which is what we used).
+But, if you aren’t a fan of ultra dark chocolate, use a bittersweet or semi-sweet!

 Tips For Making The Syrup